rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

   comment: [
     As the User logs in, in order to being able to listen the tracks, they must be uploaded.
 From the top nav bar, in the HomeView, there is the corresponding button.

     After the click event, the MainLoader calls the `loadYears()`, `loadGenres()` and finally the `showModal()` functions.
-From there, the User is able to create new tracks by inserting the necessary metadata: title, artist, album, year, genre, image and file path (these are the same as seen in the Upload track sequence, see @uploadtrack-sequence -- that's why they are omitted).
+From there, the User is able to create new tracks by inserting the necessary metadata: title, artist, album, year, genre, image and file path (these are the same as seen in the Upload track sequence, see @uploadtrack-sequence -- that's why they are omitted in the diagram).

     If the operation is successful, a div with "Success" is shown; otherwise error.
 Finally the User can close and modal and return to the HomeView.
   ],